sqtran/sqtran.github.io/_posts/2020-05-07-Openldap-for-Testing-Locally.md

 ---
-layout: default
+layout: single
 title: OpenLDAP for Testing Locally
+date: 2020-05-07
+#categories: openldap testing
 ---

-## OpenLDAP for Testing Locally
+## Motivation
 Enterprise middleware components usually requires integration with enterprise identity providers - such as Windows Active Directory.
 There are many vendors in this space, but luckily there is a common protocol that can talk to most of these in a standard way.
 We have LDAP - Lightweight Directory Access Protocol and the opensource tool, OpenLDAP.

 If you've ever had to integrate with these components in the past, you'd understand that everyone sets up their directory trees differently.
 There's probably best practices on how to organize the tree, and where/how to store certain attributes, but everyone customizes it for their specific organization.
 That can cause quite a headache when it comes time for integration, such as for Authentication and Authorization.

 Standing up your own containerized OpenLDAP server is quick and painless way to test integration points, especially working in a disconnected environment.

+Lastly, I'm a big Simpsons fan, hence why you'll see the Simpsons-based test data!

-### Image
+## Image

-The image being used is this https://hub.docker.com/r/openshift/openldap-2441-centos7/.
+The image being used is `https://hub.docker.com/r/openshift/openldap-2441-centos7/`.
 Even though this may not be the latest version of OpenLDAP, and it has a bold disclaimer that this is only meant to be used internally for testing their Openshift project, it still provides enough functionality for local testing.

 One thing to note is the certificate it uses is expired, so the `ldaps://` protocol won't be able to establish a trusted secure connection.
 It probably doesn't matter for testing purposes though.
 If you really want to use this though, just turn off the certificate check by passing an environment variable to your ldap commands.

-### Configuration
+## Configuration

 An example `LDIF` is provided here for convenience.
 Customize this for your specific use-case, or use your own `LDIF` file.